awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/4_perform_review.md

 ![Section4 COST6](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section4/COST6.png)

 3. Scroll down to the bottom of Well-Architected Tool.

-Now data is automatically available for the reviwer and customers.
-The reviewer can rephrase the previous question based on the data thta AWS Compute Optimizer and AWS Trusted Advisor provided.
+Now data which contains the CPU, network, disk and volume metrics is automatically available for the reviewer and customers.
+The reviewer can rephrase the previous question based on the data that AWS Compute Optimizer and AWS Trusted Advisor provided.
 Rather than asking how do you know if your resources are currently optimized, reviewer can have a data-driven cost optimization review with customer.

 The reviewer may ask **"Your largest instance is CPU over-provisioned and we could potentially save you 74% cost on that with t4g.xlarge instance type.
 Customer, how do you feel about us working with you to make it happen?"**.